xamarin/xamarin-forms-samples/Behaviors/EventToCommandBehavior/README.md

 ---
 name: Xamarin.Forms - Event to Command Behavior
-description: In the context of commanding, behaviors are a useful approach for connecting a control to a command.
-In addition, they can also be used to...
+description: In the context of commanding, behaviors are a useful approach for connecting a control to a command
 page_type: sample
 languages:
 - csharp